Hikmat Maleh Partner, Co-Head of Investigations

 • Expertise

-Hikmat is the hiring partner for our Geneva and Lausanne offices.
+Hikmat serves as hiring partner for the firm's Geneva and Lausanne offices.

 • Practices